rossprogram/rossprogram.github.io/students/faq.md

 Therefore this Program is classified as a 'mathematical vacation' so you may use a tourist visa (B-2).

+However, there are serious concerns about travel restrictions and quarantines imposed to combat the pandemic.
+Those rules might prevent some students from attending the Program.
+We hope that many of those restrictions will be lifted by June.

 ## Just Curious

 ### How many students are admitted to the Program?

-We plan to admit about 70 first-year students at Ross/USA, supported by 10 to 20 junior counselors, and about 18 counselors.
+We expect about 60 first-year students at each site, supported by 15 junior counselors and 15 counselors.

 ### What is the ratio of boys to girls?